-Out of every questions, I think the most important you should be asking yourself before starting off your new adventure is « Why? ».
+Out of every question, I think the most important you should be asking yourself before starting off your new adventure is « Why? ».
 Why are you doing this?
 What is in it for you, in the end?

 Defining your « whys » is the only thing that will save you when everything will seem lost and you will be on the verge of giving up.
 If you know why you are doing something, then nothing will ever stop you.

-Some ressources about Creating and Prioritising
+Some resources about Creating and Prioritising

-If you enjoyed this post and want to dive more into the subject of creating and prioritising to live a more intentional and fulfilled life then, this is what you should read or watch next:
+If you enjoyed this post and want to dive more into the subject of creating and prioritizing to live a more intentional and fulfilled life then, this is what you should read or watch next:

 - [Video]: in his YouTube Video "What is it All For ?", Matt D'Avella explain why we need to look at the "big picture".

 - [Book]: in The Seven Habits of Highly Effective People, Stephen Covey puts the emphasis on the importance of clearly defining what you want to do and write your "Personal Mission Statement", a brief text of your making defining what you want to give your priority to and your reason to.
 Although I plan to talk about it further on the blog, I highly suggest you give it a read!